 How to make a perfect strawberry Rossini cocktail:

 - To make sure your drink scores a “10” on the refreshment scale, start with a very cold bottle of prosecco.

 - Choose ripe, red strawberries without soft spots or bruising.

-- Fun hack: To pour sparkling wine into the puree so that it doesn’t bubble over as much, hold the glass at an angle with one hand while slowly pouring the wine along the side of the glass with the other hand.
+- Fun hack: To pour sparkling wine into the puree so that it doesn’t foam as much, hold the glass at an angle with one hand while slowly pouring the wine along the side of the glass with the other hand.

 - 1 pound strawberries, hulled and sliced in half

 - 1 tablespoon strawberry flavored liqueur or vodka (optional)